 Combined Degree: DVM/UNC MPH with Global Health Emphasis

-This program accepts 1-3 exceptional NC State veterinary students per year.
+Only 1-3 exceptional NC State veterinary students are accepted per year.

-Students may be eligible after the completion of their second or third year of the veterinary curriculum.
+Students can be eligible after the completion of their second or third year of the veterinary curriculum.
 Students will return to the DVM curriculum after completion of the MPH.

 The program has a Global Health emphasis.
 Students will have an opportunity to choose Global Health electives including the following examples:

 - Foundations of Global Public Health

 Tuition and Scholarships

 Tuition for the MPH is between $ 18,000-20,000/year.
 Scholarships for at least some of the tuition costs may be available for exceptional students